 Fair Trade CoffeeTea, and Chocolate sales are held several times a year in the Gathering Space.
 This provides a route for small farmers in developing countries to sell their coffee, tea, and chocolate at a price that allows them to feed and support their families.
 Contact Tom & Kate Regan, [email protected], 302-738-9989.

-Family Promise prevents and ends homelessness for families with children.
 Among 4 programs are 2 shelters that keep families together.
 The rotational hospitality shelter is hosted for 1 week, 4 times, per year by Ebenezer UMC and Resurrection.
-Up to 4 families are hosted with needs for volunteers to share dinner, visit, drive the van, sleep over and provide supplies.
-Sign up genius link available certain weeks.
+Up to 4 families are hosted with needs for volunteers to share dinner and provide supplies.
+Sign up genius link will be available the serving weeks.
 Contact Deb Buckels from Resurrection [email protected] 302.239.2275.

 Meals On Wheelsdelivers meals and brings warmth to homebound seniors during the lunch hour, Mondays thru Fridays.
 It takes two volunteers to support our route of 20 clients per day, one week each month.
 Resurrection provides five teams, so each team serves one day per month.
 More volunteers are always welcome, and substitutes can be trained to be an “occasional” volunteer (if one of the “regulars” have a conflict.)
 Contact Yvette Drazich [email protected]